shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you can cast spells from your vessels.
 You gain the following Bond Affinity option:

--   Vessel Casting: Cast this spell from a vessel, using their position to determine if the spell is within your Cast Range.
+-   Proxied: Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.

 ### Vessel Network